 The macchiato style originated in Italy.
 The busy baristas required an easy way to remember which espresso of the many lined up in front of them contained a splash of milk.

 If you add milk to espresso, it will simply sink under the crema so you can’t tell which is which.
 However, adding a teaspoon of milk foam to the top makes it clear and ensures everyone gets the correct espresso.
-It’s like if putting orange instead of lemon in Diet coke created an entirely new drink.
+Like putting an orange slice instead of a lemon in Diet Coke.

 Over time, this has morphed into an espresso topped with foam.
-Sometimes this is because the customer wants a longer, sweeter drink and sometimes because the barista wants to do latte art in tiny cups.
+Sometimes this is because the customer wants a longer, sweeter drink, and sometimes because the barista wants to do latte art in tiny cups.
+But it should just be a teaspoon of foam on top.

 To further confuse matters, coffee giants like Starbucks offer something called a “Caramel Macchiato”.
 This is just a latte “stained” with a hint of caramel syrup.
 So, in these coffee shops, you’ll find the original espresso macchiato labeled as “traditional macchiato” or something similar.